robdunn4/QSpice/CBlock_Doc/README.md

 ## C-Block Basics #2

-A "properly coded" C-Block component should handle multiple schematic instances, multiple simulation steps, and shared resources (e.g., a single shared log file).
-Here is example component code for both C and C++.
+A "properly coded" C-Block component should handle multiple schematic instances, multiple simulation steps, and shared resources.
+Here is sample component code for both C and C++.

-Note:  Requires QSpice 2023.12.31 release or later.

 #### Documentation (C & C++)
 * CBlockBasics2.pdf ("Shared Resources & Refernce Counting") &mdash; The code samples demonstrate *how*.
 This document attempts to explain *why*.